"WHO ARE YOU?"

 Index did so.
 Misaka fiddled with the cellphone's buttons for a few seconds… and then, using her prodding finger, sent a tiny trickle of electricity into the underside.
 With a victorious look on her face, she pushed the screen side of the phone into Index's eyesight.
 The phone was on, screen, lights, and all!

 "The battery just ran dry," Misaka explained.
 "Seriously, what were you doing?
 You're supposed to let these things charge.
-Letting the charge go out completely reduces the maximum amount of power the battery can hold, you know."
+Letting the charge go completely out reduces the maximum amount of power the battery can hold, you know."

 Index could feel the blood rushing to her face.
 Oddly enough, this had something of a rejuvenating effect on her.
 "I… I knew that!"
 She then calmed down and focused on the map.
 They were still a fair distance from School District 10, and the prospect of someone on the level of Misaka Mikoto intercepting and stalling their target again was slim.
 "The suspect's headed toward District 10."